angristan/awesome-stars/README.md

 - [20c/vaping](https://github.com/20c/vaping) - vaping is a healthy alternative to SmokePing!
 - [timeflux/timeflux](https://github.com/timeflux/timeflux) - The programming interface for your body and mind
 - [matomo-org/matomo-log-analytics](https://github.com/matomo-org/matomo-log-analytics) - Import any kind of server logs in Matomo for powerful log analytics.
 Universal log file parsing and reporting.
-- [ProtonVPN/linux-gui](https://github.com/ProtonVPN/linux-gui) - GTK3 GUI client with systray, for ProtonVPN.
+- [ProtonVPN/linux-gui](https://github.com/ProtonVPN/linux-gui) - (Archived in preparation of fully new GUI implementation) GTK3 GUI client with systray, for ProtonVPN.
 Works on top of linux-cli.
 - [plamere/spotipy](https://github.com/plamere/spotipy) - A light weight Python library for the Spotify Web API
 - [pylast/pylast](https://github.com/pylast/pylast) - A Python interface to Last.fm and Libre.fm
 - [boto/botocore](https://github.com/boto/botocore) - The low-level, core functionality of boto 3.